Limbs and Cospectral Vertices in Trees: Closing Remarks

 As mentioned at the end of Section 8, the construction we have creates a cut-vertex in the resulting graph, and therefore we could not draw conclusions about general graphs from our construction.
 To study cospectral vertices in general graphs, it would be useful to look for a construction for $2$-connected graphs with $k$ cospectral vertices for any $k\ge 2$.

-One other thing to consider is that when the cospectral vertices resulted from our construction are strongly cospectral, which is a strengthened type of cospectral vertices defined in \cite{GS2017}.
+One other thing to consider is that when the cospectral vertices resulted from our construction are strongly cospectral.

+Given an $n$-vertex $G$, let $e_i$ denote the standard basis vector in $\mathbb{C}^n$ indexed by the vertex $i\in V(G)$.
+For each eigenvalue $\theta_r$ of the adjacency matrix $A$ of $G$, there exists an idempotent matrix $E_r$ representing the orthogonal projection onto the eigenspace of the eigenvalue $\theta_r$.
+Godsil and Smith defined that two vertices $a$ and $b$ in a $n$-vertex graph $G$ are \emph{strongly cospectral} if $E_re_a=\pm E_re_b$ \cite{Godsil1993}.
+They found that a perfect state transfer from $a$ to $b$ in a quantum walk on $G$ could happen only if $a$ and $b$ are strongly cospectral.
 Currently, there exists a construction for graphs with pairs of strongly cospectral vertices, but no more than that \cite{GS2017}.
 The authors of \cite{GS2017} are interested to know if there exists a tree with three pairwise strongly cospectral vertices.
-It would be useful if a tree resulting from our construction exhibits this property.
+We would like to study if a tree resulting from our construction exhibits this property.